"€" Euro character not displaying properly

 One day later, the Euro sign has changed into a question mark upside down!

 What is going on?
 Why does the Euro sign mysteriously change?
 How do I prevent it?

-Interestingly enough the character encoding test passes with no problems, demonstrating that Confluence and the connected Database both recognise the € symbol.
+Interestingly enough the character encoding test passes with no problems, demonstrating that Confluence and the connected Database both recognize the € symbol.

-There are two potential reasons for this behaviour:
+There are two potential reasons for this behavior: